Sacerdotal state: Vatican City

-Vatican City's head of state since the eighth century is the pope of the Catholic Church.
+Vatican City operates under an episcopal system, its head of state since the eighth century is the pope of the Catholic Church.
 The pope is one of the two Catholic religious figures that also lead a country, the other being the Bishop of Urgell of Andorra.

-Former Sacerdotal States
+Former

-The following are states that were sacerdotal or partly sacerdotal:

 Montenegro

-Prince-Bishopric of Montenegro was an Eastern Orthodox ecclesiastical principality that existed from 1516 until 1852 in the Balkans during the Ottoman Empire's rule over the most of the region.
+The Prince-Bishopric of Montenegro was a Serbian Orthodox ecclesiastical principality that existed from 1516 until 1852 in the Balkans during the Ottoman Empire's rule over most of the region.

 Tibet

 In the past, Tibet was ruled by the Dalai Lamas, political leaders who were symbolic religious leaders but had no formal position in religious organisations, so not being sacerdotal.